k9ert/bitconometrics/Readme.md

 * Downloads the pricedata from bitstamp if it's not yet downloaded
 * Resamples the pricedata to monthly data so that it can potentially be used for s2f calculation-cases

-This won't get used further as the earlist price from bitstamp is from 2011 but the original PlanB-model is using extrapolated price-data starting from 2009.

 ## [04_caclulation_s2f_monthly.ipynb](s2f-monthly/04_caclulation_s2f_monthly.ipynb)
 * This script is the only one specific to s2f-monthly and therefore it's located in that directory
 * loads the monthly flow-data in the main-table